kwaledesign/Coding-Standards/css.md

 ### Component
 Components are the equivallent to Modules within the [SMACSS](smacss.com) methodology renamed here to avoid confusion with Drupal's terminology.
 Components are modular and reusable entities of a design system.
 Example components include buttons, call to actions, navigation elements, etc. Components often are built on an object and extended with element styles.
 Each component is defined within its own partial inside the component directory.
 [Example Component Styles](https://github.com/kwaledesign/Archetype/tree/master/sass/components).

+Components use a multi-class pattern [[3]](README.md#works-cited) in order to allow for easier contextual based adjustments when necessary, and to help simplify class and variable names.
+For example, structure, skin, and state styles are extended via their own class, rather than attaching a state-suffix to an existing component class.

+// COMPONENT === collection of classes - usually an object, possibly an object__modifier, and in most cases structure and skin classes.
+The component is the specific combination of particular classes..if even one of these classes differs, this would constitute an entierly different component. (for example - the same button with two different skins is two different components even though the rest of their styles are common.)

 // component = at least one object (or base class) extended by at least one modifier or extension.
 A collection of classes that define a particular instance of a module or widget.